spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 In this tutorial, you learned how to perform very important operations relating to the scalability and availability of your clusters.
 First, you created a project and team.
 Then, you imported a cluster profile and deployed a host AWS cluster.
-Then, you upgraded th Kubernetes version of your cluster and scanned your clusters using Palette's scanning capabilities.
+Then, you upgraded the Kubernetes version of your cluster and scanned your clusters using Palette's scanning capabilities.
 Finally, you scaled your cluster's nodes and used taints to select which Hello Universe pods execute on them.